What we do

 We see patients with suspected oral cancer within two weeks of referral.

-We are also carry out research such as:
+We also carry out research into subjects like:

 - oral cancer in young people and the care they receive

 - oral cancer screening tests

 - using laser technology to remove precancerous sores (oral leukoplakia).

 We do not treat mouth injuries or common dental disorders such as tooth and gum disease.
 These are treated by other services at King's Dental Institute.

 - a referral letter from your GP or dentist

 - the name and address of your GP or dentist (GP if referred by your dentist, dentist if referred by your GP).